anhnt2407/anhnt2407.github.io/README.md

 ### Templates and assets

 - `_layouts/` — page skeletons; `_includes/` — reusable fragments.
-- `_includes/misc_visual.html` and `_includes/teaching_icon.html` render inline
+- `_includes/misc_visual.html`, `_includes/teaching_icon.html` and
-  SVG artwork from a name passed by the page.
+  `_includes/project_visual.html` render inline SVG artwork from a name passed by the page.
+The project artwork is drawn in `var(--proj-accent)`, so a card simply sets that custom property and the diagram follows the card's accent in both themes.
 - `images/` — content imagery, grouped by page and by date for news items.
 - `assets/` — fonts, site JavaScript and figures used by the research pages.
 - `scripts/generate_misc_covers.py` — regenerates the Notes & Links cover art.

 ## Working on the site

-The publication list, teaching record and supervision record are transcribed from the LaTeX CV and must be kept in step with it; the identifiers in `_pages/publications.md` are referenced from the teaching page.
+The publication list, teaching record, supervision record and project list are transcribed from the LaTeX CV and must be kept in step with it; the identifiers in `_pages/publications.md` are referenced from the teaching and projects pages.

+`_data/projects.yml` carries two date pairs per programme: `start`/`end` are the period Tuan Anh personally worked on it and drive the solid Gantt bar, while `prog_start`/`prog_end` are the full funded span and drive the faint bar behind it.
+Both are decimal years on a 2009–2030 axis (`(year − 2009) × 4.7619` gives the percentage).
+Where the two differ, add a `programme_note` so the card says plainly that the grant outlived the appointment.

 Pushing to `master` triggers the workflow in `.github/workflows/jekyll-gh-pages.yml`, which builds and deploys the site.